mikoman/Homebrew-Manager/README.md

 2. **Permission Errors**:
    - Some operations require sudo privileges
-   - Enter your password when prompted by the application
+   - Enter your password in the terminal where you launched the application when prompted

 3. **Port Already in Use**:
    - Change the port: `PORT=8080 python3 server.py`